OpenDevICON/odi-contracts/README.md

 This has been extended to implement the following.

--   [IRC3Mintable]: To create token supply.
+-   [IRC3Mintable]: To create non-funglible token.
--   [IRC3Burnable]: To destroy the tokens.
+-   [IRC3Burnable]: To destroy the non-fungible token.
 -   [IRC3Pausable] To pause token operation for all users.
--   [IRC3Updatable]: To add snapshot mechanism.
+-   [IRC3Updatable]: To update the created non-fungible tokens.